corentinplumet/corentinplumet.github.io/index.md

 To refine our understanding, we applied a Google causal impact analysis and adjusted pageviews by the total Wikipedia views in respective languages.
 This adjustment revealed significant shifts, indicating that overall Wikipedia traffic was a factor to be considered.

 For strategy games, the post-adjustment analysis indicated a clear preference in Japan and Germany during the pandemic.
-In contrast, the impact on action games was much more pronounced in France, with the effects in Japan and Germany not being statistically significant.
+In contrast, the impact on action games was much more pronounced in France and Italy, with the effects in Japan and Germany not being statistically significant.
 French players showed a marked preference for adult games, whereas German players seemed to have little interest in this genre.
 Miscellaneous games, on the other hand, showed a compelling trend: Japan had a minimal relative impact, while Germany demonstrated a strong affinity for this category.

 <div align="center">
 <iframe